pauljickling/notes/terminal/basics.md

 `host {url}` DNS lookup for public ip addresses

 `service network-manager restart` reset wifi network lookup. **This one is helpful while traveling.**

+`ab -n 1000 -c 10 {url}` apache benchmarker. `-n` flag is for the number of requests to poll, and `-c` is for the number of concurrent requests.
+Note that for the URL you must end with a `/` or `ab` will be an error.

 ## SSH Keygen